-The Master of Science degree in Kinesiology uniquely integrates exercise science principles with hands on laboratory experience preparing students to lead in the areas of human performance/rehabilitation, health, and disease treatment and prevention.
+The Master of Science degree program in Kinesiology uniquely integrates exercise science principles with hands on laboratory experience preparing students to lead in the areas of human performance/rehabilitation, health, and disease treatment and prevention.
 Students will be exposed to up-to-date evidence-based research, relevant research methods, and a rigorous curriculum increasing the depth of their knowledge in the field of Kinesiology.
+Graduates may pursue any of a range of career paths, from corporate wellness program to cardiac rehabilitation to kinesiology research.

 15 MONTHS — 30 CREDITS — $24,900 PROGRAM TUITION*